Camberwick Green, Trumpton and Chigley

 The canal is shown about 8 mins in.

-To convey the idea of moving water they kept one half static and turned the bit under the boat into a moving conveyor
+And to convey the idea of moving water they kept one half static and turned the bit under the boat into a moving conveyor

 ie. the boat is static on the surface,with the join highlighted in the pic.